Skip to content

 Intellectual property

-The patent portfolio covers the full governance architecture — from risk-tiered dispatch at the core through modular tool governance, edge enforcement, and multi-agent coordination.
+The patent portfolio covers the full governance architecture — from risk classification at the core through modular tool governance, edge enforcement, and multi-agent coordination.
 The breadth of the filing reflects the scope of the problem: governing AI agents is not a single-feature solution, it is an architectural system that must address every layer where an agent can act.

 SDOS is relevant to any organization deploying AI agents beyond simple chatbot interfaces.
 The moment an AI agent can take actions — call APIs, access databases, modify files, communicate with external systems — governance becomes a security requirement, not a nice-to-have.